hbctraining/Training-modules/Intro_shell/lessons/02_creating_files_and_searching.md

 We are going to practice searching with `grep` using the `spider.txt` file that we just created.
 Suppose we want to see which lines contain the word spider, we would use that as our pattern input:

 ```bash
 $ grep spider spider.txt
 ```

-It might be helpful to know which line numbers contain these patter matches:
+It might be helpful to know which line numbers contain these pattern matches:

 ```bash
 $ grep --line-number spider spider.txt
 ```

 Alternatively, if we wanted a count of the number of lines that match we could add the `-c` argument:

 ```bash
 $ grep -c spider spider.txt
 ```